soapdog/webextension-blogcat/docs/feedmanagement.md

 ## Tag management

 You can use the _edit_ button to go to the _Add feed page_ and edit the tags for an individual website.
-You can also select multiple websites using the _check boxes_ and then BlogCat will display a _bulk tag management list of actions_ on top of the tag column.
-Use them to add, replace, or remove tags for multiple websites at the same time.
+You can also select multiple websites using the _check boxes_ and then BlogCat will display a _bulk editing menu_ on top of the page.
+Use them to add, replace, or remove tags for multiple websites at the same time, change fetch frequency, or bulk removal.

 ![Tag Management](_media/tag-management.png)